airbnb/lottie/docs/README.md

 All of these animations were created in After Effects, exported with Bodymovin, and rendered natively with no additional engineering effort.

 [Bodymovin](https://github.com/airbnb/lottie-web) is an After Effects plugin created by Hernan Torrisi that exports After effects files as json and includes a javascript web player.
-We've built on top of his great work to extend its usage to Android, iOS, and React Native.
+We've built on top of his great work to extend its usage to Android, iOS, React Native, and Windows.

 Read more about it on our [blog post](http://airbnb.design/introducing-lottie/) Or get in touch on GitHub or via lottie@airbnb.com